 Philosophy for Children - Level 2 - SAPERE validated

-Level 2B - To be arranged - contact DECSY for more details
+Level 2B - Thursday 12th and Friday 13th October 2017- contact DECSY for more details

 "One of the most useful pieces of training I have ever done."
 Course participant, 2014